 Per the DDA, the Developer is responsible for maintenance of the Port Acceptance Items until Port Commission acceptance; upon Port Commission acceptance, services special taxes from the Pier 70 Leased Property CFD and Pier 70 Condo CFD are identified as the funding source for the ongoing maintenance of these items, which will ultimately include parks and open space.
 Both CFDs were formed in 2020.
 However, due to the delay in Phase 1 vertical development, there are currently no developed properties subject to the tax.
-As a result, there will be a period when services special taxes are unavailable or insufficient to cover ongoing maintenance costs.
+As a result, there will be a period when services special taxes are unavailable or insufficient to cover ongoing maintenance costs and Port staff expects this shortfall to continue for the foreseeable future.